Nicotine Withdrawal Symptoms and Timeline

 Intense cravings for more nicotine

 Part of what makes smoking so addictive is because it is a psychological habit with conditioned responses to smoke in certain circumstances, reinforced by the way nicotine causes you to crave more of it.
 Because nicotine’s effects are so short-lived, it drives you to want more of it as soon as possible.
+The best vapes can ease your withdrawal symptoms by delivering a hit of nicotine through a method that is not a cigarette or a recognized form of nicotine replacement therapy.

 The Long Haul: Weeks 2-4